DeSinc/SallyBot/README.md

     };
 ```

-## Using Oobabooga Text Generation Webui
+## Using Oobabooga Text Generation Webui (Run on the GPU) -- A little more involved but still easy if you're lucky

 Download and install Oobabooga from their repo [here](https://github.com/oobabooga/text-generation-webui).
 You can use the 1-click windows installer zip file or clone their repo, both work fine.
 Follow their guide on installing it and then come back here.